udaypunnaa/GNIMUN-2025/README.md

-# CNIMUN Conference Landing Page
+# GNIMUN Conference Landing Page

 A modern, responsive landing page for the CNIMUN (Conference Name) conference with a futuristic dark theme design.